threatsimgpt-AI/ThreatSimGPT/docs/community/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to ThreatGPT!
+Thank you for contributing to ThreatSimGPT!
 Your efforts help make cybersecurity training more effective and accessible.